ydvrahul777/Predicting-Early-Readmission-for-Diabetic-Patients/README.md

-🚑 Predicting Early Readmission for Diabetic Patients\n 📌 Project Overview
+🚑 Predicting Early Readmission for Diabetic Patients

+📌 Project Overview
 Hospital readmissions within 30 days are a critical issue, impacting both patient health and hospital efficiency.
 This project aims to predict whether a diabetic patient is at high risk of early readmission, enabling better resource allocation and preventive care.